zkoss/zk-mvvm-book/syntax/toservercommand.md

 **Target:** class

 **Purpose:** Put the commands we want to notify the server triggered by the client binder.
-Notice only the commands we put inside this annotation will be received from server.
+Notice only the commands we put inside this annotation will be received from the server.

-**Note:** if the value of the annotation contains a value __"*"__ that means all of the commands are accepted to notify the server.
+**Note:** if the value of the annotation contains a value __"*"__ that means all of the commands are accepted for notifying the server.
 Example
 =======